zzolo/so-you-want-to-open-some-data/README.md

 ## Linkability

-A consistent and permament URL to data resources is extremely important both for reference sake but for applications that directly pull data.
+A consistent, permament, predicatable, and readable URL to data resources is extremely important both for reference sake but for applications that directly pull data in directly.

 ## Not another open data format document